 Alec Baldwin / Radiohead (2011): A slightly slimmed-down Baldwin officially bests Steve Martin’s hosting record with his best show in years.
 There’s still a fair bit of filler (including a video delay sketch originally cut from the Ellen Page dress rehearsal in 2008), but the show starts strong with a debate sketch, ends well with war movie spoof Angels In The Trenches, and manages to avoid falling into the trap of rehashed material that the last few premieres suffered from.

-Ben Douwsma is a freelance writer and photographer.
-His sole motivation to seek fame and fortune is a burrito.
+Bronwyn Douwsma is a freelance writer and photographer.
+Their sole motivation to seek fame and fortune is a burrito.